References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 A medical declaration (from 25th August 2016) is an affirmation of your medical ‘fitness to fly’

 and may be used to exercise the privileges of a:

 You may fly an aircraft no greater than 2000kg MTOM, provided you are not taking medication for any psychiatric illness.
 If you are taking medication for a psychiatric illness you must consult an AME and apply for a LAPL medical certificate, or

-online.
+use an Avoka form for medical self-declaration.
 The Pilot Medical Declaration is available here.

 Unfortunately, applications by post or e-mail cannot be accepted.

 Your licence is invalid without a current medical certificate or declaration.
 It is your responsibility to renew the declaration if it has expired.If you have reason to believe you no longer meet the DVLA Group 1 ODL standard, or suffer from any of the specified medical conditions, you must not fly and must withdraw the declaration by ticking the appropriate box and re-submitting the form.For minor and self-limiting conditions (for example colds, day-case procedures, minor musculoskeletal injuries etc) withdrawal of your declaration is not required.
 You should, however, not fly until you have fully recovered.After initially making the declaration it is valid (unless it is withdrawn for one of the reasons listed above) until the age of 70.
 After the age of 70, a new declaration must be submitted every three years.